A Comprehensive Guide to the Digital Operational Resilience Act (DORA)

 Complexity of ICT systems

 Financial institutions often operate complex and interconnected ICT systems that span multiple geographies and business functions.
-Implementing DORA’s requirements across these systems can be daunting.
-To comply with DORA, you should conduct thorough assessments of your ICT infrastructure, identify vulnerabilities, and implement appropriate controls.
+Implementing DORA’s requirements across these systems requires comprehensive planning and systematic execution.
+To comply with DORA, you should conduct thorough assessments of your ICT infrastructure, identify vulnerabilities, and implement appropriate controls as mandated by the regulation.

 Resource constraints